Rehoming your Dog

 It is vital that you remain pro-active and keep in regular touch with as many rescue centres as possible.

 Things can change over time!
-It is vital that you double check, making these same enquiries yourself – you need to be 100% sure you are passing your dog into safe hands.
+It is vital that you double check, making enquiries yourself – you need to be 100% sure you are passing your dog into safe hands.

-As well as confirming the rescue centre neuters, vaccinates, carries out home checks, and has a suitable non-destruction policy you should also look at their website and Facebook page, read visitor comments, and access any policies that are available.
+Look at their website and Facebook page, read visitor comments, read any of their policies that are available to view.
 Ask to view a kennel or to see photos of them, do an internet search to see if the centre has ever received bad press, and ask if you can keep in touch to see how your dog is doing.

 What the Centre should expect from you